chrysaliswoon/sctp-capstone-aws-insfrastructure/README.md

 ## Project Overview

-This capstone project is designed to demonstrate the use of AWS infrastructure for managing scalable cloud environments, a serverless Lambda-based application, and Apache Superset for data visualization.
+This capstone project is designed to demonstrate the use of AWS infrastructure for managing scalable cloud environments, a serverless application, and Apache Superset for data visualization.

 The goal is to provide a solution that integrates these components to offer efficient, scalable, and user-friendly data management and visualization.